Ola Labib

-Ola Labib (علا لبيب) is an English comedian.
+Ola Labib (علا لبيب) is a British comedian.
 Born in Portsmouth, she became a pharmacist after failing to get into medical school, and spent more than seven years working in the National Health Service (NHS).
 An incident in which she administered the wrong medication to a patient prompted her to reconsider her career, and she became a comedian after a chat with her brothers.
 She was a finalist during the 2019 Beat the Frog World Series and at the 2021 Funny Women awards, and performed at the UK's first socially distanced comedy show in July 2020.
 Her stand-up regularly discusses her experiences as a hijab-wearing Muslim of Sudanese descent.
 Labib has also presented the 2024 London Eid in the Square festival.

 Life and career

 Early life and pharmacy

 Labib was raised in Portsmouth, England, where she attended a strict Islamic primary school followed by Portsmouth's Priory School, where she was the only African Muslim in the school.
 Her mother worked twelve-hour shifts as a factory worker, while her father taught mathematics at a secondary school.
 She has brothers, including one who is a doctor; Ola attempted to get into medical school herself, but was unsuccessful, so became a pharmacist, and took up late shifts at an understaffed hospital.
 In 2021, she noted that she had been working in hospitals for "over seven years".

 I had a consultant request a medication history for a patient and I couldn't say no to a consultant.
 So I put the mammoth pile of work aside, and found the patient's file which had a GP print-out of their medication. [...]
 This would save me having to contact the GP.
 So I quickly endorsed all the medication on the patient's drug chart and gave it to the junior doctor to sign off—only to realise the next day that that was the correct medication list ... for a completely different patient.
 I wanted to throw up.
 The error resulted in the patient getting seriously ill.